Inverse problems

 dĴ_dq = .derivative()

-A better explanation requires us to revisit some of the underlying mathematics.
+This method call is hiding some subtleties that are worth unpacking.
 The reduced functional $\hat J$ is a differentiable mapping of the function space $Q$ into the real numbers.
 The derivative $d\hat J/dq$ at a particular value of the control variable is an element of the dual space $Q^*$.
 As mathematicians, we grow accustomed to thinking of Hilbert spaces as being isometric to their duals.
 It's easy to forget that isometric does not mean identical; the mapping between primal and dual can be non-trivial.
 For example, suppose $Q$ is the Sobolev space $H^1(\Omega)$.
 The dual space $H^{-1}(\Omega)$ is isometric to the primal, but to evaluate the mapping between them, we have to solve an elliptic PDE.

 The Sobolev space $H^1(\Omega)$ is a relatively tame one in the grand scheme of things.
 Real problems might involve controls in Banach spaces with no inner product structure at all.
 For example, the conductivity coefficient has to be bounded and positive, so we're probably looking in some cone in the space $L^\infty(\Omega)$.
 In general, conductivity fields can be discontinuous, although not wildly so.
 We might then want to look in the intersection of $L^\infty$ with the space $BV(\Omega)$ of functions whose first derivatives are finite signed measures.